Scratchpay Program Agreement for US Providers

 1.2.
 Duty to Inform.
 Provider agrees to immediately notify Scratchpay in the event of: (i) Providersuspecting fraud or illegal, suspicious or unusual activity relating to a Scratchpay Payment; or (ii) any material change to Provider's information, including the nature of its business or the goods and services sold by Provider, that would pose a material adverse risk to Provider's financial standing (including any termination for cause by another payment provider or network of Provider's acceptance of payments) or to Scratchpay's ability to offer the Program to Provider or any Client of Provider.

 1.3.
 Fees.
-Provider agrees to pay all applicable charges and fees for its participation in the Program, including Transaction Fees for the acceptance of Scratchpay Payments, as set forth in the attached Pricing Schedule (collectively, "Provider Fees").
+Provider agrees to pay all applicable charges and fees for its participation in the Program, including Provider Fees for the acceptance of Scratchpay Payments, as set forth in the Pricing Schedule at the end of this document (collectively, "Provider Fees").
 Scratchpay may change the Provider Fees at any time by notifying Provider in accordance with Section 15.1 of this Agreement.
 Provider will not impose or otherwise require Client to pay for any part of any Provider Fee or other charge assessed by Scratchpay to Provider, whether through any surcharge, additional fee or increase in the price or goods or services.

 1.5.
 Provider Policies.
 Provider will (i) maintain fair and legally compliant refund, return and/or exchange policies, (ii) post such policies in a clear and conspicuous manner at the point-of-sale or other location that is clear and readily noticeable before Client completes a purchase, and (iii) comply with such policies with respect to any purchase that is paid for with a Scratchpay Payment.